This healthy Leftover Turkey Stew is made in a Dutch oven and packed with hearty vegetables like potatoes and carrots in a savory broth!

 - The last step is to add 2 tsp. or white wine vinegar.
 Add the vinegar and give it one last stir.

-The vinegar adds a little brightness as stew is generally heavy so I recommend not skipping this step!
+The vinegar adds a little brightness as stew is generally heavy so I recommend not skipping this step.
+You can also use red wine vinegar or lemon juice in place of white wine vinegar.

-You can use any type of vinegar you have on hand.
-Do not use malt vinegar if you are gluten free as it can contain gluten.
+Do not use malt vinegar if you are gluten free as it contains gluten.

-Once the Leftover Turkey Stew has reached the consistency and flavor you like (feel free to adjust salt and pepper levels) it's ready to serve.
-You can garnish with minced fresh herbs such as parsley or chives if you like.
+Once the Leftover Turkey Stew has reached your desired consistency and flavor, it's ready to serve.
+It can be enjoyed on its own or garnished with freshly minced herbs such as parsley or chives (optional).

-Stew is pretty filling on its own but I always love a slice of warm, crusty bread, gluten free cheese scones, or homemade biscuits with any type of soup.
+I always love a slice of warm, crusty bread, dinner rolls, gluten free cheese scones, or homemade biscuits with any type of hearty soup or stew such as this one.

 The great thing about dishes like this is that they make great freezer meals.
 This is perfect when you want to use up that leftover turkey but aren't planning to eat it right away.